Ishmael: Islam

-Ishmael (Arabic:إسماعيل Ismāʿīl) is recognized as an important prophet and patriarch of Islam.
-Like Christians and Jews, Muslims believe that Ishmael was the firstborn of Abraham, born to him from his wife Hagar.
+Ishmael (Arabic: إسماعيل Ismāʿīl) is recognized as an important prophet of Islam.
+Like Christians and Jews, Muslims believe that Ishmael was the firstborn of Abraham, born to him from his wife's maidservant Hagar.
 Ishmael is recognized by Muslims as the ancestor of several northern prominent Arab tribes and the forefather of Adnan, the ancestor of Muhammad.
 Muslims also believe that Muhammad was the descendant of Ishmael who would establish a great nation.

-Ishmael in the Quran
+In the Quran

-Ishmael is mentioned over ten times in the Quran, often alongside other patriarchs and prophets of ancient times.
+Ishmael is mentioned over ten times in the Quran, often alongside other prophets of ancient times.
 He is mentioned together with Elisha and Dhul-Kifl as one of "the patiently enduring and righteous, whom God caused to enter into his mercy."
-It is also said of Lot, Elisha, Jonah and Ishmael, that God gave each one "preference above the worlds".
+It is also said of Lut, Elisha, Jonah and Ishmael, that God gave each one " favouring each over other people ˹of their time˺".
 These references to Ishmael are, in each case, part of a larger context in which other holy prophets are mentioned.
-In other chapters of the Quran, however, which date from the Medina period, Ishmael is mentioned closely with his father Abraham: Ishmael stands alongside Abraham in their attempt to set up the Kaaba in Mecca as a place of monotheistic pilgrimage and Abraham thanks God for granting him Ishmael and Isaac in his old age.
-Ishmael is further mentioned alongside the patriarchs who had been given revelations and Jacob's sons promised to follow the faith of their forefathers, "Abraham, Ishmael and Isaac", when testifying their faith.
+In other chapters of the Quran, however, which date from the Medina period, Ishmael is mentioned closely with his father Abraham: Ishmael stands alongside Abraham in their attempt to raise the foundation of the Kaaba in Mecca as a place of monotheistic pilgrimage and Abraham thanks God for granting him Ishmael and Isaac in his old age.
+Ishmael is further mentioned alongside other prophets who had been given revelations and Jacob's sons promised to follow the faith of their forefathers, "Abraham, Ishmael and Isaac", when testifying their faith.
 In the Quranic narrative of the near-sacrifice of Abraham's son, the son is not named and, although the general interpretation is that it was Ishmael, Tabari maintained that it was Isaac, consistent with the Hebrew scriptures.
 Most modern commentators, however, regard the son's identification as least important in a narrative given for its moral lesson.